 Bioidentical hormones are exactly identical in molecular structure to the hormones that are made in the body.
-They are derived from plant based sources which are structurally altered so your body recognizes the as your own natural hormones.
+They are derived from plant-based sources that are structurally altered so your body recognizes the as your own natural hormones.

 Patients will start to see improvements within 2 weeks of starting BHRT.
 It usually takes around 4 weeks to feel the full effect.

 Our criteria of hormone regulation revolves around accurate diagnosis through signs and symptoms, physical examination, and hormone blood test levels.

 BHRT options include orals, sublinguals, creams, and pellets.
 Patients have the option to choose which treatment option works best for them and their lifestyles.

 BHRT pellets last around 4 months and provide a balanced release of hormones without the daily or weekly administration that is associated with injections, troches, or creams.